 The trouble is, every film comes down to character, and frankly, these characters aren't terribly endearing and they're not drawn in such a way that we feel warm or caring about them.
 Chicken Little (voiced by Zach Braff) is probably the best of the bunch, followed by Buck Cluck (Garry Marshall).
 But the remaining characters that populate Oakey Oaks are just plain stupid or annoying.
 Chicken Little's two main friends--also outcasts--are a pig named Runt of the Litter (Steve Zahn) and a buck-toothed duck named Abby Mallard (Joan Cusack).
 The pig is drawn like an over-inflated blimp with tiny feet, while those buck teeth and country accent make Abby seem like a refuge from "Hee-Haw."
 Mayor Turkey Lurkey (Knotts) is equally blah and forgettable as a character, which is too bad, because that's not how Knotts should have gone out.
 One funny routine comes from Mr. Woolensworth, whose class on Mutton (not Latin) teaches the conjugation of that sheepish language (in which everything sounds like "Baa"), and whose take on teaching comes straight out of "Ferris Bueller's Day Off."

 There are other funny moments throughout the film and some humorous sight gags, but the main characters just aren't lovable or distinctive enough.
 They seem generic, and that's a shame, because the concept itself seemed decent, and the animation, while it doesn't knock your socks off, is certainly competent.
-But it's not helped by the 3D treatment, and the characters and a few other things make this one more appealing to the kids than to the whole family.
-Wee ones will enjoy the songs that are interspersed throughout, but to adults it will seem like an animal American Idol, and just as self-conscious.
+But the characters and a few other things make this one more appealing to the kids than to the whole family.
+Kids will enjoy the songs that are interspersed, but to adults it will seem like an animal American Idol, and just as self-conscious.
 There are also way too many long emotional moments and reactions, and too many contrived feel-good scenes.
-Still, as I say, the kids will probably like it.
-And except for one questionable song where Chicken Little's friends do karaoke to the Spice Girls singing "If you wanna be my lover . . .," it's innocuous G-rated fun.
+But the kids will like it.
+Except for one questionable song where Chicken Little's friends do karaoke to the Spice Girls singing "If you wanna be my lover . . .," it's innocuous G-rated fun.

-The featured audio on the Blu-ray was/is an English PCM 5.1 uncompressed (48kHz/16-bit), with additional options in English, French, and Spanish Dolby Digital 5.1 and subtitles in English SDH, French, and Spanish.
-But the 3D features an English DTS-HD MA 5.1 soundtrack that actually feels more sonically pleasing.
+The featured audio option is English PCM 5.1 uncompressed (48kHz/16-bit), with additional options in English, French, and Spanish Dolby Digital 5.1 and subtitles in English SDH, French, and Spanish.
 As with the picture, the sound has a clear and pristine quality to it.
-Additional options are in French and Spanish Dolby Digital 5.1, with subtitles in English SDH, French, and Spanish.

-Incredibly, here's a Blu-ray release that apparently has more features than the standard DVD.
-Though it's missing "Where's Fish," an interactive trivia game from the first release, this one has a decent commentary with director Mark Dindal, producer Randy Fullmer, and visual effects supervisor Steve Goldberg that's worth listening to, along with deleted scenes featuring Mayor Lurkey's Pep Talk, Buck's Apology, Something Must Be Done, and Lunch Room B. In addition, there are three "original" deleted scenes with intro that offer three different optional openings, including one with Chicken Little as a girl.
+Incredibly, here's a Blu-ray release that has MORE features than the standard DVD.
+Though it's missing "Where's Fish," an interactive trivia game from the first release, this one has an added commentary with director Mark Dindal, producer Randy Fullmer, and visual effects supervisor Steve Goldberg that's worth listening to, along with "All-new" deleted scenes featuring Mayor Lurkey's Pep Talk, Buck's Apology, Something Must Be Done, and Lunch Room B. In addition, there are three "original" deleted scenes with intro that offer three different optional openings, including one with Chicken Little as a girl.

-Ostensibly aimed at kids, "Chicken Little" has decent animation and some humorous moments, but it disappoints because of unappealing characters, a lack of real emotional depth, and too much reliance on contrived feel-good moments.
-That disappointment continues with the 3D presentation, which just doesn't have the consistent depth and "pop" of other releases.
+Ostensibly aimed at kids, "Chicken Little" has decent animation and some humorous moments, but it disappoints because of unappealing characters and a lack of heart.